 Pancit Bihon is a Filipino noodle stir-fry dish with Chinese origins.
 While the ‘Bihon’ version uses glass noodles, the ‘Canton’ version calls for lo mein type egg noodles.

 For those who know me, I’m am loud and proud about my love of Filipino food!!!
 I even dedicated a whole post to why eating is more fun in the Philippines.
-Pancit is a symbol for longevity (aka a long, happy life) so it was a fitting birthday gift.
-But they went above and beyond the call of duty to give me a complete set of vids to create a full-on tutorial video, which you should absolutely watch because this, my friends, is how you’re gonna create the PERFECT pancit bihon!
+Pancit is a symbol for longevity (aka a long, happy life) and is eaten at every special occasion, especially at birthday parties!
 There are two types: pancit canton and pancit bihon.
 The two are distinguishable based on the noodles used to make them.
 Filipino food has yet to be consumed by the mainstream, which is primarily because its a bit inaccessible unless you know/are friends with a Filipino person.
-All you need to have when cooking Filipino food is tested recipe and we are going into my family’s treasury as the recipe included at the bottom is my own Lola’s recipe!
-(Lola = Filipino Grandma/The Original Gangsta!)
+All you need to have when cooking Filipino food is tested recipe and we are going into my family’s treasury as the recipe included at the bottom is a recipe from my very own Lola (meaning grandma in Tagalog) recipe.

 ONTO THE PREP WORK!
 FIRST, GET THEM VEGGIES CHOPPED!

 CONTINUING THE PREP, DON’T FORGET TO SHRED YOUR CHICKEN!

 NOW ONTO THE COOKING!